 While exploring the palace grounds, be sure to visit the Chakri Maha Prasat building.

-Pro Tip: For the best photos of Chakri Maha Prasat, visit early in the day or late in the afternoon when the light is softer.
+For the best photos, visit early in the day or late in the afternoon when the light is softer.
 This timing also helps you avoid the midday crowds.

-3. Discover Wat Pho: Home of the Reclining Buddha
+3. Explore Wat Pho and the Iconic Reclining Buddha

 Another must-see among the things to do in Bangkok is Wat Pho.